dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 doCleanup(scope)
 ```

-`scoped` can add methods to that array for you.
+`scoped` can then add methods to that array for you.
 This is most useful for
 constructor functions.

-Name some constructors in the table argument of `scoped`:
+Name some constructors in a table, and pass it to `scoped()`.

 ```Lua linenums="2" hl_lines="4-6"
 local Fusion = require(ReplicatedStorage.Fusion)